-SIMON Are you trying to -(he can't bear to say 'kill me') - get disconnected?
-Tom is silent.
-SIMON (CONT'D) So you're really not okay with this.
+Are you trying to (he can't bear to say 'kill me') - get disconnected?
+(Tom is silent.)
+So you're really not okay with this.

 Tom pauses before replying.

-TOM Not exactly.
-Beat.
-TOM (CONT'D) You are?
+Not exactly. (pause) You are?

 Simon doesn't reply.

-TOM (CONT'D) Look, I don't want you to die, but I also don't want to give up my life for yours.
+Look, I don't want you to die, but I also don't want to give up my life for yours.
 I'm not Jesus fucking Christ, okay?

-Beat.
-SIMON (quietly) It's not your life.
+(quietly) It's not your life.
 It's only nine months.

-TOM Well I don't want to do that either. (beat) Look, I'm sure there are people out there who would be willing to give up nine months of their life for you, but I'm not one of them.
+Well I don't want to do that either.

+Look, I'm sure there are people out there who would be willing to give up nine months of their life for you, but I'm not one of them.
 So sue me.
-I mean, is that a crime? (beat) Does that make me a bad person? (beat) I mean, since when is sacrifice the norm, the standard by which I'm judged?
+I mean, is that a crime?

+(pause) Does that make me a bad person? (pause)

+I mean, since when is sacrifice the norm, the standard by which I'm judged?